vvvm23/vqvae-2/README.md

 This project will not only contain the VQ-VAE-2 architecture, but also an example autoregressive prior and latent dataset extraction.

+> This project is very much Work-in-Progress.
+> VQ-VAE-2 model is mostly complete.
+PixelSnail prior models are still experimental.

 ## Usage
 ### VQ-VAE-2 Usage
 Run VQ-VAE-2 training using the config `task_name` found in `hps.py`.
 Defaults to `cifar10`: